67hz/typescript-typeorm-API-boiler/notes.md

+# Motivations

+This excercise has turned into designing boilerplate for a dream TypeScript API stack.
+Certain design decisions have been made with extensibility and scale in mind for larger applications.

 # Stack

-* TypeScript on backend
+* TypeScript
 * inversifyjs - DI Framework
   * depenedency inversion principle - depend upon abstractions, not concretions
-  * inversify-express-server
-  * inversify-express-utils
+  * inversify-express-utils - provides decorators and convenience functionality for express apps
   * inversify-binding-decorators - decided to leave out in favor of explicit verbosity
-    * more boilerplate (feeling Java-ish) but gives a better sense of how things are wired up.
+    * more code (feeling Java-ish) but gives a better sense of how things are wired up.
+    * same goes for Inversify's `autoBindInjectable`** container option whereby container bindings are automatic when getting objects.
+Favoring verbosity once again.
 * typeorm - with routing-controller-extensions (decorators)
+This excercise has turned into boilerplate design for a dream TS API stack.
+Certain decisions
   * [routing-controllers](https://github.com/typeorm/typeorm-routing-controllers-extensions) - favoring inversify-express-utils annotations instead
   * [custom repositories](http://typeorm.io/#/custom-repository) - plays nicer with services layer
 * integrate with MySQL
 * helmet - basic security
+* redis cache
 * swagger (tbd)

 ## Architectural Hmms?...
 * usage of aync container module (Inversify) to create connection to db vs repositories handling responsibility.
-  * initial pre-load connection vs ad hoc connections per repositories
+  * IOW initial pre-load connection vs ad hoc connections per repositories
   * going with async pre-load

 ## FE stack